wlonk/arcadia/arcadia.md

 At the start of the game, your relationships will be specified by your choices during character creation.

-At the end of a session, you may adjust any relationships you have, by mutual accord of both parties involved.
+At the end of a session, you may adjust any relationships you have.

 Relationships are constrained, though.
 You cannot be intimates with the entire world.
 At any time, you may have no more than two level three relationships,